 Nevertheless, agricultural land across Alberta is still subject to periods of drought and strong winds.
 And farmers must still manage their cropping and grazing systems to reduce and prevent blowing soil.
 This publication describes ways to protect your soil from wind erosion.

 Effects of Wind Erosion

-Wind erosion damaged an estimated 900,000 hectares (two million acres) of agricultural soils in Alberta during the 1980s.
+Wind erosion damaged an estimated 900,000 hectares (2 million acres) of agricultural soils in Alberta during the 1980s.
 Strong and sustained winds along with dry, bare soils contributed to serious soil loss.

 Wind erosion is the detachment, transportation and redeposition of soil particles by wind.
 The most familiar result of wind erosion is the loss of topsoil and nutrients which reduces the soil's ability to produce crops.
 Topsoil loss can be seen as rocky or gravelly knolls, thin soils mixed with lighter coloured subsoil, or the presence of calcium carbonate in surface soils.
 Topsoil redeposition can be seen as raised fence lines, blackened snow drifts, sand deposits and ditches filled with soil.